-Any amendments to this handbook will be published on the USA Climbing website www.usaclimbing.org and shall be read in conjunction with and shall take precedence over the original document.
+Any amendments to this handbook will be published on the USA Climbing website http://usaclimbing.org/ and shall be read in conjunction with and shall take precedence over the original document.

-This Handbook is subject to approval by the Risk Management Committee of USA Climbing and the Board of Directors of USA Climbing in consultation with the Chief Executive Officer.
+This Handbook is subject to approval by the USA Climbing Chief Executive Officer.
 In the event of any conflict between USA Climbing's Bylaws and this Handbook, USA Climbing's Bylaws will control.
 This Handbook is intended to supplement and not to conflict with the USA Climbing Rulebook.
 To the extent that matters covered in this Handbook are appropriate for inclusion in the Rulebook, USA Climbing intends for the Rulebook to be updated in the usual course accordingly.
-In the event of any conflict between USA Climbing's Rulebook and this Handbook, the Rulebook will control.
+In the event of any conflict between USA Climbing's Rulebook and this Handbook, the Rulebook will